About the CSSA Board

 Dr Miller has also worked as a consultant with the Royal Commission into Institutional Responses to Child Sexual Abuse.
 In August 2017 Dr Miller was appointed a Director of Catholic Professional Standards.

-Dr Miller is the Deputy Chair of CSSA and Chair of the Board’s Mission and Governance Committee.
+Dr Miller is the Chair of the Board’s Mission and Governance Committee.

 Kathleen Tierney RSM AO